Programs and Grant Process

 The Sharks Foundation's programs enrich the lives of thousands of youth.
 Our Reading Is Cool Presented by Comerica Bank program reaches more than 36,000 students in over 1200 K-6 classrooms in Santa Clara and Southern Alameda Counties.
 This is one of the biggest literacy programs in the NHL and, over the years, has taught more than 250,000 students the importance of reading.

 The Sharks Foundation's "Holiday Assist" party pairs Sharks players, coaches and front office staff with families in need during the holiday season.
 In 2013, over 40 underserved families were treated to a night of dinner, entertainment, skating and gifts in hopes of brightening their holidays.

 In a partnership with the Stanford Blood Center, the 'Save A Life' Blood Drive has been an annual tradition for the past five years at SAP Center.
-In 2012, the drive had over 400 registered participants regicollected 303 units of blood successfully collected by the conclusion of the drive.
+In 2014, the drive had 350 registered participants, with 314 units of blood successfully collected by the conclusion of the drive.
 Additionally, 31 fans registered for the “Be the Match” marrow program and 5 donors registered with Donate Life.
 Combined, these figures equate to potentially saving the lives of over 1,000 individuals.

 Each season, the Sharks Foundation—in partnership with the Good Tidings Foundation—identifies one local school and completely resurfaces their blacktop, transforming it into a street hockey court.
 In addition, sticks, balls, goals and goalie equipment are also donated to the school.
-Over the past three seasons, Patrick Marleau, Joe Pavelski, and in 2012 Captain Joe Thornton have generously donated their own money to help with this program and allow youth the opportunity to play hockey.
+Over the past three seasons, Patrick Marleau, Joe Pavelski, and Joe Thornton have generously donated their own money to help with this program and allow youth the opportunity to play hockey.

 Our annual collection drives leverage our generous fan base and give deserving organizations much needed support.
 The Reading Is Cool presented by Comerica Bank book drive collected more than 1000 books and over $2,500 for our literacy program.

-The Second Harvest Food Bank Food Drive collected food to provide approximately 6 barrels of food and over $3,400 to help feed families during the holidays.
+The Second Harvest Food Bank Food Drive collected food to provide 19 barrels of food and over $8,200 to help feed families during the holidays.